sheelshah9/DevOpsPipeline/README.md

 `NOTE:` <br>
  `- Java and MySql takes more than usual time to install in VM` <br>

+ - Files containing the full output of the useful-tests command with 1000 (700 + 300) iterations can be found [here](https://github.ncsu.edu/cscdevops-spring2021/DEVOPS-21/tree/master/fuzzing_output).
+    - Because of the amount of time it takes to execute 1000 iterations, we divided this task on 2 machines and uploaded the mutation results here.

 ### Issues and experiences:

  - #### Mutation Testing: